-Joel Shapiro has enjoyed a long and distinguished career.
-Shapiro's work can be found in numerous public collections in the United States and abroad, including the Museum of Modern Art, the Whitney Museum of American Art, and the Metropolitan Museum of Art in New York; The Art Institute of Chicago; the Los Angeles County Museum of Art; the Tate Gallery, London; IVAM Centre Julio González, Valencia; the Stedelijk Museum, Amsterdam; the Moderna Museet, Stockholm; and the Musée National d'Art Moderne, Centre Georges Pompidou, Paris.
+Joel Shapiro has enjoyed a long and distinguished career and his work can be found in numerous public collections in the United States and abroad, including the Museum of Modern Art, the Whitney Museum of American Art, and the Metropolitan Museum of Art in New York; The Art Institute of Chicago; the Los Angeles County Museum of Art; the Tate Gallery, London; IVAM Centre Julio González, Valencia; the Stedelijk Museum, Amsterdam; the Moderna Museet, Stockholm; and the Musée National d'Art Moderne, Centre Georges Pompidou, Paris.

-Generous funding, to date, for Joel Shapiro: The Bronzes has been provided by the Pleasant T. Rowland Foundation; Ellen Rosner and Paul J. Reckwerdt; TravelWisconsin.com; The DeAtley Family Foundation; the David and Paula Kraemer Fund; Hooper Corporation and General Heating & Air Conditioning; Marv Conney; Dynee and Barney Sheafor; Sylvia Vaccaro; Dane Arts; Katie Howarth Ryan; the Irwin A. and Robert D. Goodman Foundation, Inc.; Lynda and Charles Clark; a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts; and MMoCA Volunteers.
+Generous support has also been provided by TravelWisconsin.com; The DeAtley Family Foundation; the David and Paula Kraemer Fund; J.H.
+Findorff & Son Inc.; Hooper Corporation and General Heating & Air Conditioning; Marv Conney; Sara Guyer and Scott Straus; Dynee and Barney Sheafor; Nancy Doll and Michael Bernhard; Sylvia Vaccaro; Dane Arts; Katie Howarth Ryan; the Irwin A. and Robert D. Goodman Foundation, Inc.; Lynda and Charles Clark; a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts; and MMoCA Volunteers.